-- (1) A maximum of one question will be accepted by any one person per Council meeting. - (2) A maximum of 20 minutes has been allocated for the answering of questions during the Council meeting, unless otherwise determined by the Chairperson. - (3) The person submitting the question must be in attendance at the meeting for the question and answer to be read out at the meeting.
-If the person is not in attendance a written response will be forwarded to them by the Chief Executive Officer. - (4) Only questions submitted in writing on the 'Public Question Time' Form (refer Schedule 1) prior to the opening of the meeting will be accepted, unless otherwise accepted by the Chairperson. - (5) The Chairperson will nominate the appropriate person to respond to each question. - (6) The Chairperson or Chief Executive Officer may disallow any question which is considered to: - (a) relate to a matter beyond the power or duties of Council: - (b) be defamatory, indecent, offensive, abusive, irrelevant, trivial or objectionable in language or nature; - (c) be confidential in nature or of legal significance; - (d) be repetitive of a question already answered (whether at the same or any earlier meeting; - (e) be aimed to embarrass a Councillor, or member of Council staff; - (f) relate to personnel matters;
+- (1) A maximum of one question will be accepted by any one person per Council meeting. - (2) A maximum of 20 minutes has been allocated for the answering of questions during the Council meeting, unless otherwise determined by the Chairperson. - (3) Only questions submitted in writing on the 'Public Question Time' Form (refer Schedule 1) prior to the opening of the meeting will be accepted, unless otherwise accepted by the Chairperson. - (4) The Chairperson will nominate the appropriate person to respond to each question. - (5) The Chairperson or Chief Executive Officer may disallow any question which is considered to: - (a) relate to a matter beyond the power or duties of Council; - (b) be defamatory, indecent, offensive, abusive, irrelevant, trivial or objectionable in language or nature; - (c) be confidential in nature or of legal significance; - (d) be repetitive of a question already answered (whether at the same or any earlier meeting; - (e) be aimed to embarrass a Councillor, or a member of Council staff; - (f) relate to personnel matters; - (g) relate to the personal hardship of any resident or ratepayer; - (h) relate to proposed developments or legal advice;

-- 3. relate to the personal hardship of any resident or ratepayer; - (g) relate to proposed developments or legal advice; - (h) relate to matters affecting the security of Council property; - (i) relate to any other matter which Council considers would prejudice the Council or any person. - (7) The Chairperson will ascertain that the person asking the question is present in the gallery and will read or direct that the question be read. - (8) The Chairperson has the discretion to seek clarification of the question if deemed necessary but otherwise the person asking the question is not permitted to enter into debate with or directly question Councillors or members of Council staff. - (9) The person nominated to respond to a question has the right to have the question put on notice if an answer is not immediately available, in which case a written answer will be forwarded. - (10) A Councillor or a member of Council staff may advise the meeting that it is his or her opinion that the reply to a question should be given in a meeting closed to members of the public.
-The Councillor or member of Council staff will state briefly the reason why the reply should be so given and Council shall determine whether a resolution to close the meeting is required. - (11) A Councillor responding to a question may seek additional information from a Council officer to assist in the answering of that question. - (12) The Chairperson shall advise the meeting in regard to any question which has been disallowed and such question shall be available to Councillors on request.
+- (i) relate to matters affecting the security of Council property; - (j) relate to any other matter which Council considers would prejudice the Council or any person. - (6) The Chairperson will ascertain that the person asking the question is present in the gallery (if the meeting is being held in person) and will ask the person if they wish to read out their question.
+If the person declines or is not present in the gallery the Chairperson will read out or direct that the question be read out.
+The answer will be read out at the meeting.
+If the person is not in attendance a written response will be forwarded to them by the Chief Executive Officer. - (7) The Chairperson has the discretion to seek clarification of the question if deemed necessary but otherwise the person asking the question is not permitted to enter into debate with or directly question Councillors or members of Council staff. - (8) The person nominated to respond to a question has the right to have the question put on notice if an answer is not immediately available, in which case a written answer will be forwarded. - (9) A Councillor or a member of Council staff may advise the meeting that it is their opinion that the reply to a question should be given in a meeting closed to members of the public.
+The Councillor or member of Council staff will state briefly the reason why the reply should be so given and Council shall determine whether a resolution to close the meeting is required. - (10) A Councillor responding to a question may seek additional information from a Council officer to assist in the answering of that question. - (11) Once the answer has been read out, the Chairperson has the discretion to ascertain whether the person asking the question has understood the answer and may permit the person to ask a question clarifying the answer provided the clarification required is brief and does not give rise to debate.
+The Chairperson will disallow any subsequent question that is more properly classified as an additional question rather than a brief, clarifying question regarding the answer given. - (12) The Chairperson shall advise the meeting in regard to any question which has been disallowed and such question shall be available to Councillors on request.